kymb0/kymb0.github.io/_posts/2020-7-10-SEH-primer.md

 Well, after passing the first exception, EIP is overwritten with the value of SEH.
 Second, the registers to which the bytes are popped into **are not important**, what is important is that when a POP occurs, ESP is shifted +4.
 When a RET is called, the ESP address are moved into EIP and executed.

-SEH is located at ESP+8, so if we increment the stack pointer by 8bytes and return to the new pointer we will then be executing nSEH.
+If you recall The information regarding the establisher frame, the address of nSEH is at ESP+8, so by calling POP twice we end up at our nSEH address.

-EG a program crashes, registers get zeroed and SP +8 is overwritten with crash string eg 41414141
+EG a program crashes, registers get zeroed and SP +8 is overwritten with crash string 41414141.

 ![SEH_overwrite](/assets/images/seh/SEH_overwrite.jpg)